 The 26-year-old simultaneous and consecutive interpreter Saskia Sayeg (née Winkler) completed her training as a state-certified translator and interpreter with distinction at the renowned IFA (Institute for Languages and Foreign Studies) in Erlangen in 2017, with English as her first and French as her second foreign language.
 Since November 2017, she has been working as a publicly appointed and sworn in-house translator and interpreter for English at the Nuremberg translation agency AP Fachübersetzungen.
 Here, she uses her extensive subject-specific and linguistic knowledge when translating legal, technical, medical and pharmaceutical texts.
 Ms Sayeg translates, inter alia, contracts and operating instructions as well as medical and pharmaceutical documents (e.g. package leaflets and summary of product characteristics) into English and German.
 Her activity as a simultaneous and consecutive interpreter also covers various interpreting settings: courts, notaries, lawyers, banks, hospitals and major events such as conferences and meetings.
 At a diplomatic reception, Ms Sayeg even interpreted for the Danish Prime Minister.

 Before starting her career as a translator and interpreter, Saskia Sayeg completed her training as a multilingual secretary in Nuremberg with English and French as foreign languages in 2013.
 During her training, she gained some first work experience as a translator and project assistant at a Nuremberg company.
-Before her training at the IFA in Erlangen, she got to know further facets of the translating and interpreting profession by doing a one-year internship at a translation agency in Wales (United Kingdom).
+Before her training at the IFA in Erlangen, she got to know further facets of the translating and interpreting profession by doing an eight-month internship at a translation agency in Wales (United Kingdom).
 Outside her professional life, Ms Sayeg also regularly travels to English and French-speaking countries to expand her knowledge of the languages, regions and cultures.

 The prominent speakers at the 2020 BVMW annual reception in Berlin included: